morris-lab/CellOracle/docs/index.rst

 News
 ====

+Please look `Changelog page <https://morris-lab.github.io/CellOracle.documentation/changelog/index.html>`_ for all updates history of CellOracle package.

+- 12/29/2021: Add Guinea Pig TSS data for scATAC-seq data analysis.

 - 8/28/2021: We updated installation page.

 - 7/16/2021: We overhauled our documentation and tutorial codes.
 Please re-download tutorial notebooks if you have old one.
 Also, we are updating CellOracle frequently.
 Please install the latest version of CellOracle if you have an old version.
-The latest version is 0.7.1.

 Contents